-Lena Horne is the epitome of jazzy elegance, as well as a groundbreaking icon.
+Lena Horne was the epitome of jazzy elegance, as well as a groundbreaking icon.
 She paved the way for countless actors and singers who would follow in her footsteps.
 She became the very first woman of African descent to be signed to a long-term contract at the powerful MGM Studios and marketed as a glamorous starlet.
-Always portrayed as confident and sophisticated onscreen, Lena Horne never allowed the studio to cast her in any roles that could be described as subservient or even the slightest bit undignified.
+Always portrayed as confident and sophisticated onscreen, Horne never allowed the studio to cast her in any roles that could be described as subservient or even the slightest bit undignified.

 Top 5 Lena Horne Films

 - Till The Clouds Roll By

 1. Stormy Weather (1943)